 - Organisational suitability assessment

-Each stage is done for good reason.
 Each stage in the process will help us find the best people for ASIC.
 To be eligible to apply for a job with ASIC, you must be an Australian citizen.

 We ask that you submit a cover letter (1 page) and reflect the selection criteria -highlighting your skills, previous experience and achievements - in your CV (4-5 pages).

 You are not required to submit a supporting document that addresses the selection criteria (unless specified).

 All our jobs have a unique job reference number.
 Please quote this on your cover letter.